vincenzoarico/cheatsheet/README.md

    ## Tealdeer
-   An advice for you is to enable auto-update local cache:<br/>
+   Advice for you is to enable auto-update local cache:<br/>
    1. `tldr --seed-config` to create a basic config.
    2. `tldr --show-paths` to show your config file path and activate the auto-update option using nano/vim.

 # Preconfiguration
-   You have to consider the .sh file inside the bash folder if you use bash viceversa if you use zsh.
+   If you use bash, you must consider the .sh file inside the bash folder, and vice versa if you use zsh.

 # Usage